dfadev/hyperscript-markup/README.md

 ## Sample

-An example can be found at `examples/simple`.
+An example can be found at [`examples/simple`](https://github.com/dfadev/hyperscript-markup/tree/master/examples/simple).

-Initial build:
+To build it:
 ```bash
 cd examples/simple
 npm install